Complete 2025 NFL Draft QB Rankings:

 4. Jaxson Dart, Ole Miss

 Jaxson Dart is an intriguing quarterback to study.
-He plays in a system heavily reliant on the RPO and almost always throws to his first read, a style of play that has proven to not translate well to the NFL.
+He plays in a system heavily reliant on play action + RPO and almost always throws to his first read, a style of play that has proven to not translate well to the NFL.

 But just like Bo Nix last year, just because his current system makes things easy for him doesn’t mean he isn’t capable of more.
 Dart led the FBS in yards per attempt this season, showing excellent touch and accuracy on medium level throws and doing an excellent job of leading his receivers to help them rattle off YAC.